nifunk/learning_event_triggered_control/README.md

 # Joint Learning of Event-triggered Control and Communication Policies

-This repository is the official implementation of [Joint Learning of Event-triggered Control and Communication Policies](https://sites.google.com/view/ learn-event-triggered-control) by N. Funk, D. Baumann, V. Berenz and S. Trimpe.
+This repository is the official implementation of [Learning Event-triggered Control from Data through Joint Optimization](https://sites.google.com/view/learn-event-triggered-control) by N. Funk, D. Baumann, V. Berenz and S. Trimpe.
 Additional video material depicting the performance of the trained models can accesssed [here](https://sites.google.com/view/learn-event-triggered-control).

 ## Requirements